The US reopening is coming, but 'normal' is still a ways off

 “After an initial pop to growth, when businesses do reopen, it's going to be a slog until there's a vaccine,” said Mark Zandi, chief economist at Moody’s Analytics.
 “I think there's going to be a lot of cautious people and therefore a lot of cautious businesses."

-While Taylor believes most people will adapt quickly to returning to normal or the “new normal,” he notes that some calamities like the Great Depression have caused lasting changes to habits.
+While Taylor believes most people will bounce back quickly, he notes that some calamities like the Great Depression have caused lasting changes to habits.

 What will fade and what will survive after the coronavirus?
 Friday nights in restaurants where the tables are just a few inches apart, jostling for space in sweaty nightclubs, a peck-on-the-cheek hello?
 What about sleepaway camp and freshmen bunking together in dorms and the ever-shrinking seats in economy class?